mengfan-ma/mengfan-ma.github.io/_pages/about.md

 - with Yiding Feng, Bo Peng and Zongqi Wan
 - in Proc.
 37th ACM-SIAM Symposium on Discrete Algorithms **(SODA 2026)**

+Price of Non-Discrimination in Public Combinatorial Contracts

+- with Yiding Feng and Mingyu Xiao
+- in Proc.
+20th Conference on Web and Internet Economics (WINE 2024)